xiix0/scam/README.md

-You will never know hunger.
+You will gain money by an immoral action.